julienmn/mpv-music-wrapper/tests/DEV.md

 ## Direct pytest use
 - You can also run `python -m pytest tests/unit` (and `tests/integration` with `MPV_MUSIC_LIBRARY` set) using your own environment.

+## Cover candidate dump tool (for TDD on art selection)
+- From repo root: `PYTHONPATH=. python tests/tools/dump_cover_candidates.py "/path/to/track.flac"`
+- It scans the track folder (and parent album scope when relevant), extracts embedded art to a temp file, and prints the exact candidate metadata the wrapper uses (scope, bucket, keywords, area, size, name tokens).
+- Use this to capture real-world data before writing a unit test: run the tool, copy the emitted candidates into a test, and assert the expected pick.
+This keeps tests faithful to actual albums without touching the library.

 ## Notes
 - Runtime usage of `mpv_music_wrapper.py` does not require the dev venv or pytest.
 - The library path used for integration tests is read-only; the wrapper never writes to your music library.